Mjvolk3/torchcell/notes/torchcell.datamodels.schema.md

         return v
 ```

 I thought about just having `label_name:str` and then having the corresponding str as a key in the pydantic model.
 I previously thought that the issue with this was that we wouldn't be able to access the data, and we won't with dot notation but we can with dict notation.

 I think instead what we do is have some named vocab that matches `label_name` to the key of the child class.

+## 2024.09.25 - Dataset Name on Experiment Reference

+#ramble it is a bit strange having `dataset_name` because then all references will be distinct in some way.
+Not sure if this is a concern or not because we could always check if references are same via properties.